niftools/blender_niftools_addon/docs/user/features/iosettings/export.rst

 .. warning::
    Only a subset of these settings is currently supported even though they have been documented.
-   This is due to the fact that they are ported directly from the old plugin and as such, will functionally remain the same.
+   This is due to the fact that they are ported directly from the old addon and as such, will functionally remain the same.

 Scale correction